Is your partner always ‘too busy’?

 Is your partner always “too busy”?

-On Being columnist, Omid Safi, calls our need to always be preoccupied as the “disease of being busy”.
+On Being, columnist Omid Safi calls our need to always be preoccupied the “disease of being busy”.

-Even with eight-hour work schedules and convenient planning apps at our fingertips, many of us can’t seem to find time for ourselves or for our loved ones.
+Even with eight-hour work schedules and convenient planning apps at our fingertips, many of us can’t find time for ourselves or our loved ones.

-While several instances are understandable (after all, we need to reach for our goals!), if it becomes a habit, you should rethink if you’re really a part of the other party’s future.
+While several instances are understandable (after all, we need to reach our goals!), if it becomes a habit, you should rethink if you’re a part of the other party’s future.

-Don’t let a busy schedule destroy your relationship – NOT just with your significant other, but also your connection with yourself.
+Don’t let a busy schedule destroy your relationship – NOT just with your significant other but also with your connection with yourself.

 Here’s why you shouldn’t settle for someone who always uses that too busy excuse: